Jayant-001/URL-Shortener/README.md

 4. Run the application: `npm run dev` or `yarn run dev`

 ## Usage
-- To create a short URL, [describe the process].
+- To create a short URL, Go to https://shorturl-01.vercel.app, Paste long URL and click on `Shorten URL` button to get short URL.
-- To access analytics, [provide instructions on how users can view analytics].
-- ...
+- To access analytics, click on `Get your URL analytics` on Home page or go to https://shorturl-01.vercel.app/analytics, paste your short key and click on `Search` button.

 ## Contribution
 Contributions are welcome!
-Please follow the [Contribution Guidelines](CONTRIBUTING.md).

 ## License
 This project is licensed under the [Specify License] - see the [LICENSE.md](LICENSE.md) file for details.